zhaocai/front-matter.rb/README.md

 ## DESCRIPTION:

-This gem extracts embeded info (yaml front matters, for example ) in source code comments with predefined format.
+This gem extracts embeded info (yaml front matters, for example ) in source code comments with predefined format:

 1. the leading comment string can be different based on the language.
-2. the leading column of yaml docs must be aligned
+2. the leading column of yaml docs must be aligned to be converted to yaml.

 ### Format 1

       # ---
-      # Gem           : ExtrComment
+      # Gem           : front_matter
       # Author        : Zhao Cai
       # Email         : caizhaoff@gmail.com
       # Tag           : [ ruby, yaml, comment ]